 We pay audit fees for work undertaken on the audit of the Statement of Accounts, the certification of grant claims and returns and statutory inspections.
-Our appointed auditors for 2019/20 are Ernst Young LLP.
+Our appointed auditors for 2020/21 are Ernst Young LLP, with the exception of the Housing Benefit claim, for which Grant Thornton were appointed.

-The table below indicates the costs incurred, or to be incurred, on the audit of the 2019/20 accounts.
+The table below indicates the costs incurred, or to be incurred, on the audit of the 2020/21 accounts.

-Type of Audit Work 2018/19 £000 2019/20 £000 Fees payable to Ernst Young LLP with regard to external audit services carried out for the year 33 33 Fees payable to Ernst Young LLP for the certification of grant claims and returns for the year - Housing Benefits and Pooling of Capital Receipts 15 16 Fees payable to Ernst Young LLP for the certification of grant claim - Housing Benefits 18-19 - 58 Total 48 107
+Type of Audit Work 2019/20 £000 2020/21 £000 Fees payable to Ernst Young LLP with regard to external audit services carried out for the year 33 39 Fees payable to Ernst Young LLP/Grant Thornton for the certification of grant claims and returns for the year - Pooling of Capital Receipts and Housing Benefit 16 23 Additional fees payable to Ernst Young LLP for work on 2018/19 accounts and Housing Benefit for 2018/19 and 2019/20 58 54 Total 107 116